 The main goal of NIRPS is to use the radial velocity method to detect and characterise planets orbiting cool, red, low-mass M-type stars.
 In particular, NIRPS aims to find Earth-like rocky planets that could potentially be habitable.
 M-type stars are of particular interest because the radial velocity variations induced by an orbiting planet are larger for a less-massive star than a Sun-like star, and hence their planets — including those in the habitable zone — are more easily detected.
 NIRPS will operate in the infrared as this is the main range of wavelengths emitted by such small, cool stars.
 For red stars, which are the most common kind in the solar neighbourhood, NIRPS is expected to produce data that are at least as accurate as currently available with the HARPS instrument.

-1. retiring the old HARPS adaptor and replace it with the new one, including AO and new calibration unit
+1. retiring the old HARPS adaptor and replace it with the new one, which includes the AO and the new calibration unit for NIRPS

-2. erecting and commissioning of the NIRPS spectrograph in the 3.6m Coude-lab and commission it thereafter
+2. assemblying the NIRPS spectrograph in the 3.6m Coude-lab and commission it thereafter

 The calibration system is a separate unit that contains all light sources necessary, controllers and injection optics.
-The unit is located at the Coude floor and calibration light is transmitted via optical fibers to the NIRPS Front End.
+The Fabry-Perot and the Laser Frequenccy Comb are two independent, standalone units, that will be interfaced with the calibration unit via multimode fibers.
+The calibration unit is located at the Coude floor and calibration light is transmitted via optical fibers to the NIRPS Front End.

 - 2 fibre-coupled laser diodes at λ1 = 642 nm and λ2 = 1064 nm